 Upon entering through the larger and grander entrances, fans have a chance to explore the stadium via a 360-degree expanded concourse while still keeping tabs on the action on the field.
 An increase in both concessions and restrooms limit the time spent away from your seats.

-Fans who want a field level view of the action can sit in the Bats Crown Club, behind home plate, or in two field-level suites, located down the line from both the home and visiting dugouts.
+Fans who want a field level view of the action can sit in the Crown Club, behind home plate, or in two field-level suites, located down the line from both the home and visiting dugouts.

-Introduced in 2016, the Craft & Draft featuring Boulevard is a unique approach to the social experience of baseball located in the left field corner of The K on the Loge Level.
+Introduced in 2016, the Craft & Draft featuring Boulevard Brewing Company is a unique approach to the social experience of baseball located in the left field corner of The K on the Loge Level.
 The area replaced the former .390 Bar and Grill.
-The dining area provides 24 beers on tap and 50 bottled beers as well as a menu that takes a handcrafted approach to gastro pub fair with an emphasis on fresh and local ingredients.
+The dining area provides 24 beers on tap and 50 bottled beers as well as a menu that takes a handcrafted approach to gastro pub fare with an emphasis on fresh and local ingredients.

 The Loge Level has several suite options to fit any budget while the View Level (upper deck) has been completely renovated to include wider concourses, a food court, new concessions, new restrooms and a retail store.